M66B/FairEmail/docs/FAQ-de-rAT.md

 <a name="faq126"></a>
 **(126) Can message previews be sent to my wearable?**

-FairEmail fetches a message in two steps:
+FairEmail ruft eine Nachricht in zwei Schritten ab:

-1. Fetch message headers
+1. Nachrichtenköpfe abrufen
-1. Fetch message text and attachments
+1. Nachrichtentext und Anhänge abrufen

 Directly after the first step new messages will be notified.
 However, only until after the second step the message text will be available.
 FairEmail updates exiting notifications with a preview of the message text, but unfortunately wearable notifications cannot be updated.